Humanoid Social Robotics

 Touring Beverly Hills, CA with Sophia

-From 2005 to 2011, Riccio worked as a Lead Narrative Engineer for Hanson Robotics, creating a robot "brain" for the world's leading conversational social robots.
+From 2005 to 2011, Riccio worked as a Lead Narrative Engineer at Hanson Robotics, developing the "brain" for the world's leading conversational social robots.
 These robots include Bina48, Zeno, Joey Chaos, Swami, Einstein, and Jules.
-In March 2018, he re-joined the company and was named Creative Director.
+In March 2018, he rejoined the company and was named Creative Director.
 He took on a number of performance-related and video initiatives, working primarily with the robot Sophia.

 Desu Ex Machina: Sophia Robot Tecno Deity, Spring 2024